hansklav/Oberon-keyboard-tweaks/README.md

   ELSIF (20X <= ch) & (ch <= DEL) OR (ch = CR) OR (ch = TAB) THEN
     (...)
 ```
-While you are editing TextFrames.Mod you might as well make one further change to the procedure Write, to get the delete key (forward delete) working in Oberon System texts.
+While you are editing `TextFrames.Mod` you might as well make one further change to its procedure `Write`, to get the *delete* key (forward delete) working in Oberon System texts.
 For this you need not change anything in the Keyboard Table of `Input.Mod` because the delete key is already there (ASCII `7F` in locations F1 and 71).
-You only need to make the following changes to procedure Write, a few lines above the changes you made for the arrow keys (if you know a simpler code for this, please let me know):
+You only need to make the following changes to procedure `Write`, a few lines above the changes you made for the arrow keys (if you know a simpler code for this, please let me know):
 ```
     (...)
 BEGIN (*F.hasCar*)